mohamedgamaleldin999999/The-bookstore/README.md

 - [📝 License](#license)

 # about project
-# 📖 [Math-Magicians] <a name="Math-Magicians"></a>
+# 📖 [Bookstore] <a name="Bookstore"></a>

-**[Math-Magicians]** is a website that serves as a showcase of my skills, achievements, and experiences to potential employers, clients, or collaborators.
+**[Bookstore]** is a website that serves as a showcase of my skills, achievements, and experiences to potential employers, clients, or collaborators.
 It allows the user to add and fetch scores from APIs.

 # built-with
  <a name="built-with"></a>